Sazzo/nazuna/README.md

 ### Using the API Keys on Nazuna

 Now, try to download a video using Nazuna and you should be asked about the API Key and API Secret.
 Paste first the API Key and then, click enter to paste the API Secret.
-These keys will be stored at your home folder in `.nazuna/credentials.json` for future uses.
+These keys will be stored at your config directory in `nazuna/credentials.json` for future uses.

 ![image](https://user-images.githubusercontent.com/39680458/147893437-3f8f6b55-63c3-4003-a9b0-4a0d18e2d5d9.png)